Bard's MBA in Sustainability Again Ranked #1 Green MBA

-The MBA in Sustainability Program at Bard College has been awarded the number one rank for Best Green MBA by The Princeton Review for 2021.
-Bard also made the top 10 list for Best MBA for Nonprofits, along with the MBA programs at Harvard, Stanford, Columbia and Berkeley.
+For the second year in a row, the MBA in Sustainability Program at Bard College has been awarded the number one rank for Best Green MBA by The Princeton Review for 2022.
+Bard again also made the top 10 list for Best MBA for Nonprofits, along with the MBA programs at Harvard, Stanford, and Columbia.

-The honors were based primarily on a survey of more than 17,800 students enrolled at 224 MBA programs during the 2019-20, 2018–19, and 2017–18 academic years.
+The honors were based primarily on a survey of more than 17,800 students enrolled at 224 MBA programs during the past several academic years.
 The student survey asked students more than 90 questions about their school's academics, student body, and campus life, as well as their career plans.

 Transform Business, Shift Mindsets

-Stephanie Connolly is currently completing her Bard MBA while working as Textiles and Apparel Manager at Cradle to Cradle Products Innovation Institute.
+Stephanie Connolly completed her Bard MBA last year, while working as Textiles and Apparel Manager at Cradle to Cradle Products Innovation Institute.
 She says “I chose Bard because its curriculum and faculty apply a systems approach to transforming business as usual.
 Through this lens, MBA students learn the skills to shift mindsets and accelerate systems change to ensure a sustainable future for people and planet.”

 Martin Lemos is a 2015 Bard MBA alum who worked as a sustainability consultant at BSR after graduating, and now is Co-Executive Director of the National Young Farmers Coalition.
 “At Bard, I learned there are various strategies for creating the future we want to see,” Lemos said.
 “Starting an enterprise, helping companies pivot, and taking on our political economy are all options.
 The Bard MBA prepared me to understand the levers for change to build an inclusive and climate resilient economy.”